autoapply/autoapply/README.md

 - [Helm](https://github.com/kubernetes/helm) does not provide automated updates, but still offers a consistent way to release new versions.
 However, you will still need a way to manage the values that will be used to create releases from charts.
+- [Flux](https://github.com/weaveworks/flux) is also very similar, but goes a step further and uses an abstraction on top of the existing Kubernetes model.
-- There is a blog post by Weaveworks about
-  [GitOps and Kubernetes](https://www.weave.works/blog/gitops-high-velocity-cicd-for-kubernetes),
-  which gives a good overview of the topic.
+  There is also a blog post by Weaveworks about [GitOps and Kubernetes](https://www.weave.works/blog/gitops-high-velocity-cicd-for-kubernetes), which gives a good overview of the topic.